-Unfortunately La Soufriere Sulphur Springs, one of St Lucia`s most overcrowded sites, is never the intimate experience that you would hope for.
-For a better experience, visit Sulphur Spring Park early in the morning or in the afternoon when cruise ship passenger have already gone.
+Unfortunately, La Soufriere Sulphur Springs, one of St Lucia`s most overcrowded sites, is never the intimate experience that you would hope for.
+For a better experience, visit Sulphur Spring Park early in the morning or in the afternoon when cruise ship passengers have already gone.

 After a mad bath in warm waters, cool off in one of Saint Lucian waterfalls.
-One of the most accessible falls in St Lucia, surrounded by verdant vegetation, is located only two-minute walk from the main road.
-To reach 15 metres high Toraille waterfall, follow a natural trail and enjoy breath-taking scenery.
+One of the most accessible falls in St Lucia, surrounded by verdant vegetation, is located an only two-minute walk from the main road.
+To reach 15 meters high Toraille waterfall, follow a nature trail, and enjoy the breath-taking scenery.

 GOOD TO KNOW:

-TIP: Unsurprisingly, it`s a bucket list place shared by plenty of other people.
-Come in the middle of day and you will encounter hordes of visitors (part of a half or full-day sightseeing tour).
+Unsurprisingly, it`s a bucket list place shared by plenty of other people.
+Come in the middle of the day, and you will encounter hordes of visitors (part of a half or full-day sightseeing tour).
 To beat the crowds, visit the waterfall early in the morning or near closing time.

-When you need a break from stunning St Lucian beaches, Toraille waterfall is the nice change.
+When you need a break from stunning St Lucian beaches, Toraille waterfall is a nice change.

 For more intimate mineral bath experience, head to New Jerusalem Mineral Baths.
-Located just a short drive from the town of Soufriere, this natural pools of mineral rich water are a hidden gem.
+Located just a short drive from the town of Soufriere, these natural pools of mineral-rich water are a hidden gem.
 A peaceful 10-minute walk down to the mineral baths brings you to warm pools with different temperatures of water.
 Jerusalem Mineral Baths are a great place to appreciate nature and seek serenity.

 GOOD TO KNOW:

-Afterwards, head east out of Soufriere town and visit Diamond Botanical Gardens, one of the most beautiful natural wonders in St Lucia.
-Originally part of the Soufriere Estate, given to the Devaux family by King Louis XIV of France, these well maintained gardens are laid out around the mineral rich bath built for King Louis XVI soldiers.
+Afterward, head east out of Soufriere town and visit Diamond Botanical Gardens, one of the most beautiful natural wonders in St Lucia.
+Originally part of the Soufriere Estate, given to the Devaux family by King Louis XIV of France, these well-maintained gardens are laid out around the mineral-rich bath built for King Louis XVI soldiers.

-A trail through the well-labelled tropical gardens will lead you to mineral bath with therapeutic powers and to the spectacular Diamond waterfall.
+A trail through the well-labeled tropical gardens will lead you to a mineral bath with therapeutic powers and to the spectacular Diamond waterfall.

-FUN FACT: The rock face of the Diamond waterfall continues to change colour depending on the mineral content, hence the most colourful waterfall in the Caribbean.
+FUN FACT: The rock face of the Diamond waterfall continues to change color depending on the mineral content, hence the most colorful waterfall in the Caribbean.

-Approximately 17 metres high Diamond waterfall is a mixture of rainwater and volcanism fed by the mineral rich Sulphur Springs.
+Approximately 17 meters high, Diamond waterfall, is a mixture of rainwater and volcanism fed by the mineral-rich Sulphur Springs.